TatipamulaRamya/House-Price-Prediction/README.md

 🏠 House Price Prediction using Machine Learning

-This project aims to build a Machine Learning model to predict house prices using a dataset containing property details such as the number of rooms, area, location, building type, and more.
+This project builds a Machine Learning model to predict house prices using a dataset containing property details such as the number of rooms, area, location, building type, and more.
-The model helps stakeholders in the real estate industry make informed decisions about property valuation.
+It helps stakeholders in the real estate industry make informed decisions about property valuation.

 📌 Features of the Dataset